Convergence of gradient-based block coordinate descent algorithms for non-orthogonal joint approximate diagonalization of matrices: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-In \cref{sec:geometr_basics}, we recall the basics of first order geometries on the Stiefel manifold $\textbf{St}(m,n,\CC)$ and special linear group $\SL_{m}(\CC)$, as well as the Lojasiewicz gradient inequality.
-In \cref{subsec:first_block_algo}, we show the details of how to use line search descent method to update the first block variable.
-In \cref{sec:Jacobi_g_rota}, using four kinds of elementary rotations, we construct two classes of Jacobi-type rotations to update the second block variable, which induce two BCD-G algorithms: BCD-GLU and BCD-GLQ.
-In \cref{sec:trian_diago_rotation} and \cref{sec:trian_diago_rotation-2}, we present the details of these four kinds of elementary rotations.
-In \cref{sec:BCD-G}, we prove our main results about the weak and global convergence of BCD-G algorithms.
-For more clarity, we also present our convergence results for special cases of BCD-GLU and BCD-GLQ algorithms, which are gradient based Jacobi-type algorithms to solve problem \eqref{eq:sym_tensor_diagonalization-gener}.
+In \Cref{sec:back_summary}, we present the BCD-G and Jacobi-G algorithms, define four kinds of elementary transformations and give a summary of the main results.
+In \Cref{sec:geometr_basics}, we recall the basics of first-order geometries on the Stiefel manifold $\St(m,n,\CC)$ and special linear group $\SL_{m}(\CC)$, as well as the convergence results related to \L{}ojasiewicz inequality.
+In \Cref{subsec:first_block_algo}, we show the details of how to use the line search descent method to update the first block variable in $\St(m,n,\CC)$.
+In \Cref{sec:Jacobi_g_rota}, we define four kinds of elementary functions and present the details of three subalgorithms.
+In \Cref{sec:trian_diago_rotation} and \Cref{sec:trian_diago_rotation-2}, we present the details of four kinds of elementary transformations for JADM problem.
+In \Cref{sec:BCD-G}, we prove our main results about the global and weak convergence of BCD-G and Jacobi-G algorithms.
+In \Cref{sec-experiment-hooi}, some experiments are conducted to compare the proposed algorithms. \Cref{sec:conclusion} concludes this paper with some final remarks and possible future work.